Michy Batshuayi: Loan to Valencia

 On 10 August 2018, Batshuayi was loaned to Spanish La Liga club Valencia for the 2018–19 season.
 Ten days later, he made his Liga debut as a 76th-minute substitute for Carlos Soler in a 1–1 home draw with Atlético Madrid, then continued that role in subsequent matches in a side possessing Rodrigo, Santi Mina and Kevin Gameiro as striking options.
 On 26 September, he scored his first goal in a 1–1 draw with Celta de Vigo, therefore becoming the first player to score in the top leagues of France, Germany, England and Spain in the 21st century.

 Loans to Crystal Palace

 In January 2019, Batshuayi's loan to Valencia was cut short and he joined English Premier League club Crystal Palace on loan until the end of the 2018–19 season.
 He made his debut on 2 February in a home 2–0 win against Fulham, providing an assist for Jeffrey Schlupp to score the second goal.
 On 23 February, Batshuayi scored for Crystal Palace in 4–1 win against Leicester City.

 On 23 October 2019, Batshuayi came off the bench to score a late 1–0 winner for Chelsea, in their first Champions League meeting with Ajax at Johan Cruyff Arena.
-He scored the opener in a 2–1 win over Hull City in the fourth round of the FA Cup at KCOM Stadium on 25 January.
+He scored the opener in a 2–1 away win over Hull City in the fourth round of the FA Cup on 25 January.